PagerDuty/backstage-plugin-docs/docs/advanced/service-entity-mapping.md

 For that reason, we created a `PagerDutyPage` component that is intended to be the single place for advanced configurations related to this plugin.

-> At this point in time the `PagerDutyPage` only allows Admins to map existing PagerDuty services to Backstage entities.
-Other features will be released in the future.

 ## Installing dependencies

 In order to set this up in your Backstage instance you should install the necessary packages first by running the following command.
 This command will install the entity processor module that we will configure later on.